Peach Syrup Cake. Ideal in summer and winter!

 Preparation of the Peach Syrup Cake

-Take the butter out of the fridge at least an hour before making the cake, it should be soft.
+Take the butter out of the fridge at least one hour before preparing the cake; it should be soft and spreadable.

-Chop the almonds with the immersion blender and turn them into flour (or buy almond flour).
+Chop the almonds with the mini chopper and reduce them to a flour (or buy almond flour).

 Peach Syrup Cake

-• Drain the peaches from the preserving liquid (BUT keep a tablespoon to add to the batter).
+• Drain the peaches from the preserving liquid (BUT keep one tablespoon of the liquid to add to the batter).

-• Whip the butter with the two types of sugar with an electric whisk (or the planetary mixer leaf whisk) for about 8-10 minutes until the mixture becomes creamy.
+• Using electric beaters (or the paddle attachment of a stand mixer), beat the softened butter with the two kinds of sugar for about 8-10 minutes, until the mixture becomes creamy.

-• Add the vanilla and grated lemon zest.
+• Add the vanilla and the grated lemon zest.

-• Add the liqueur, I used dry Marsala, in my opinion, it is a perfect match with peaches.
+• Add the liqueur; I used dry Marsala, which I think pairs perfectly with peaches.

-• Add the sifted flour and baking powder to the mixture in 3 parts, alternating with the yogurt.
+• Add the flour and the sifted baking powder to the mixture in three additions, alternating with the yogurt.

 • Add the chopped almonds (or the purchased almond flour) and mix the batter.

-• Pour the mixture into an 8-inch diameter springform pan lined with parchment paper.
+• Pour the batter into an 8 in springform pan lined with parchment paper.

-• Arrange the peach slices in a sunburst pattern, pressing them slightly into the batter.
+• Arrange the peach slices in a rosette, pressing them slightly into the batter.

-• Spread slivered almonds on top (optional, I did not use them).
+• Scatter the slivered almonds on top of the batter (optional; I did not use them).

-Bake at 320°F for about 1 hour until the top is golden brown (depending on your oven).
+Bake at 320°F for about 1 hour until the surface is golden (this depends on your oven).

 Peach Syrup Cake